kiriaze/simple-multi-cpts/README.md

 Simple Multi Custom Post Types
 ===========

+#### Update!
+Now allows for an array of multiple taxonomies to be passed to each cpt.
+Also the ability to filter/sort them, as well as post type term count.

 ### What?
 A plugin that can handle multiple custom post types at once, requires atleast the singular and plural name of each cpt you would like to add, and optionally a custom taxonomy and slug rewrite.